-(2) Commission review.
+(2) Planning Commission review.

-- (a) The Planning Director shall schedule an informal review by the Commission at its next regularly scheduled meeting. - (b) The Commission shall review the concept plan and shall determine whether the plan is in conformance with the City Comprehensive Plan.
-The Commission may instruct the applicant regarding features or design elements to be included in the preliminary development plan and what exceptions or variances to this chapter may apply. - (3) Review by City Council.
-It is not required that the City Council review Planned Unit Development concept plans.
-However, the applicant may request a concept plan review by the City Council following the Commission review and comment.
-The scope of review and comment by the City Council shall be the same as that of the Commission.
+- (a) The Planning Officer schedule an informal review by the Planning Commission at its next regularly scheduled meeting. - (b) The Planning Commission shall review the concept plan and shall determine whether the plan is in conformance with the comprehensive plan.
+The Planning Commission may instruct the applicant regarding features or design elements to be included in the preliminary development plan and what exceptions or variances to this chapter may apply. - (3) Review by Council.
+It is not required that the Council review planned unit development concept plans.
+However, the applicant may request a concept plan review by the Council following Planning Commission review and comment.
+The scope of review and comment by the Council shall be the same as that of the Planning Commission.